-- 1) The Message Dispatcher may request that an SNMPv3 message containing a GetRequest-PDU, GetNextRequest-PDU, GetBulkRequest-PDU, SetRequest-PDU, InformRequest-PDU, or SNMPv2-Trap-PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive:
+- The Message Dispatcher may request that an SNMPv3 message containing a Read Class, Write Class, or Notification Class PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive:

-'''

-statusInformation =

--- success or errorIndication
+status Information = success or errorIndication

-prepareOutgoingMessage(
+prepa areOutgoingMessage(

-IN transportDomain -- requested transport domain
+IN transportDomain requested transport domain

-IN transportAddress -- requested destination address
+IN transportAddress requested destination address

-IN messageProcessingModel -- typically, SNMP version

-IN messageProcessingModel -- typically, SNMP version
+IN messageProcessingModel typically, SNMP version

-IN securityModel -- Security Model to use
+IN securityModel Security Model to use

-IN securityName -- on behalf of this principal
+IN securityName on behalf of this principal

-IN securityLevel -- Level of Security requested
+IN securityLevel Level of Security requested

-IN contextEngineID -- data from/at this entity
+IN contextEngineID data from/at this entity

-IN contextName -- data from/in this context
+IN contextName data from/in this context

-IN pduVersion -- version of the PDU
+IN pduVersion version of the PDU

-IN PDU -- SNMP Protocol Data Unit
+IN PDU SNMP Protocol Data Unit

-IN expectResponse -- TRUE or FALSE
+IN expectResponse TRUE or FALSE

-IN sendPduHandle -- the handle for matching
+IN sendPduHandle the handle for matching

--- incoming responses
+incoming responses

-OUT destTransportDomain -- destination transport domain
+OUT destTransportDomain destination transport domain

-OUT destTransportAddress -- destination transport address

-OUT destTransportAddress -- destination transport address
+OUT destTransportAddress destination transport address

-OUT outgoingMessage -- the message to send
+OUT outgoingMessage the message to send

-OUT outgoingMessageLength -- the length of the message
+OUT outgoingMessageLength the length of the message

 )

-'''

-- b) A unique msgID is generated.
-The number used for msgID should not have been used recently, and must not be the same as was used for any outstanding request. - \ SNMPv3 does not use the values of expectResponse or pduVersion. - 2) The Message Dispatcher may request that an SNMPv3 message containing a Response-PDU or Report-PDU be prepared for sending. - a) It makes such a request according to the abstract service primitive:

-'''

--- SUCCESS or FAILURE

-result =

-prepareResponseMessage(

-messageProcessingModel -- typically, SNMP version

-IN securityModel -- same as on incoming request

-IN securityName -- same as on incoming request

-IN securityLevel -- same as on incoming request

-IN contextEngineID -- data from/at this SNMP entity

-IN contextName -- data from/in this context

-IN contextName

--- data from/in this context

-IN pduVersion

--- version of the PDU

--- SNMP Protocol Data Unit

-IN PDU

-IN maxSizeResponseScopedPDU -- maximum size of Response PDU

-IN stateReference

--- reference to state

--- information presented with

--- the request

-IN statusInformation

--- success or errorIndication

--- error counter OID and value

--- when errorIndication

--- destination transport domain

-OUT transportDomain -- destination transport domain

-OUT transportAddress -- destination transport address

-OUT outgoingMessage -- the message to send

-OUT transportDomain

-OUT outgoingMessageLength -- the length of the message

-'''

-- b) The cached information for the original request is retrieved via the stateReference, including
+- The SNMPv3 Message Processing Model does not use the values of expectResponse or pduVersion. - b) A unique msgID is generated.
+The number used for msgID should not have been used recently, and MUST NOT be the same as was used for any outstanding request. - The Message Dispatcher may request that an SNMPv3 message containing a Response Class or Internal Class PDU be prepared for sending.

+a) It makes such a request according to the abstract service primitive:

+resul t = SUCCESS or FAILURE

+prepa reResponseMessage(

+IN messageProcessingModel typically, SNMP version

+IN securityModel same as on incoming request

+IN securityName same as on incoming request

+IN securityLevel same as on incoming request

+IN contextEngineID data from/at this SNMP entity

+IN contextName data from/in this context

+IN pduVersion version of the PDU

+IN PDU SNMP Protocol Data Unit

+IN maxSizeResponseScopedPDU maximum size sender can

+accept

+IN stateReference reference to state

+information presented with

+the request

+IN statusInformation success or errorIndication

+error counter OID and value

+when errorIndication

+OUT destTransportDomain destination transport domain

+OUT destTransportAddress destination transport address

+OUT outgoingMessage the message to send

+OUT outgoingMessageLength the length of the message

+/

+- b) The cached information for the original request is retrieved via the stateReference, including:

 - msgID,

 - contextEngineID,

 - contextName,

 - securityModel,

 - securityName,

 - securityLevel,

 - securityStateReference,

 - reportableFlag,

 - transportDomain, and

 - transportAddress.